crumplecup/crumplecup.github.io/content/latex_flow.md

 \end{something}
 ```
 The first insert will overwrite the word "something" in the begin and end braces, and the next will place content inside the block.
-These snippets cover the common use cases for my latex workflow, but they are only a selection.
+These snippets cover the common use cases for my LaTeX workflow, but they are only a selection.

 The only use case I have found for writing my own snippets is to generate templates for frequently-used document formats like cover letters.
 Typing the word `memo` followed by tab will expand to a cover letter with my name, the current date, and a link to an image of my signature.
 Compared to saving a blank letter as a .tex document, and copying and saving a new version for each letter, storing the template as a snippet is easier to use, and I do not risk overwriting my blank copy accidentally.
 I recommend checking out [jdhao's blog](https://jdhao.github.io/2019/04/17/neovim_snippet_s1/) if you are interested.